ECG in acute myocardial ischemia: ischemic ST segment & T-wave changes

-This article discusses typical and atypical changes in the ST segment and the T-wave during myocardial ischemia.
+This chapter discusses typical and atypical changes in the ST segment and the T-wave during myocardial ischemia.
 A thorough discussion on the electrophysiological principles, ECG changes and clinical implications is provided.
 The reader should already be familiar with classification of acute coronary syndromes.
 Subsequent chapters will deal with ST segment elevation myocardial infarction (STEMI) and non ST segment elevation myocardial infarction (Non-STEMI, NSTEMI) in detail.
 Although myocardial ischemia may affect every aspect of the ECG – from heart rhythm to QTc interval – the most prominent and reliable ECG changes occur in the ST segment and the T-wave.
 This chapter focuses mainly on ST segment deviations (ST segment depression, ST segment elevation) and T-wave changes.

 The reader may wish to view our video lecture on The ST segment, J point, J 60 point and T-wave to facilitate understanding of this chapter.